agiftsanyazhar/F-I5ciQ-rbaF13Vy/wp-content/plugins/wpdatatables/readme.txt

 If one column of your table contains similar values for many rows, it often makes sense to use it as a “group column”.This means it will not be displayed as a column, but its values will be used to group the rows.
 For detail explanation check out [How to set up row grouping in WordPress tables](https://wpdatatables.com/documentation/column-features/row-grouping/).

+== Single cell shortcode ==

+Most of the users need to show a single value from their tables. wpDataTables presents dynamic single-cell shortcodes that you can use in many options.
+There are differences in shortcode parameters depending on the table type.
+More about [Single cell shortcode](https://wpdatatables.com/documentation/table-features/single-cell-shortcode/) you can read in our docs.

 Please note some limitations compared to the Premium version of the wpDataTables plugin: